great-expectations/great_expectations/docs_rtd/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

             * Implement the computation of the Metric in your new Metric Provider class for at least one of the three backends (Execution Engines) that Great Expectations supports: pandas, sqlalchemy, spark.
 Most contributors find starting with Pandas is the easiest and fastest way to build.

-                The parent class of your Metric Provider class is ``ColumnMetricProvider``.
+                The parent class of your Metric Provider class is ``ColumnAggregateMetricProvider``.
 It uses Python Decorators to hide most of the complexity from you and give you a clear and simple API to implement one method per backend that computes the metric.

                 .. admonition:: Note: